Prepare for a career in health or biomed by getting hands on in these RMIT facilities

 4. Get hands-on with specialised equipment in the medical radiation labs

-Studying courses such as the Bachelor of Applied Science (Medical Radiations) and the Master of Medical Physics, means you will learn specialised skills in RMIT’s medical radiation labs.
+Studying a health course such as the Bachelor of Applied Science (Medical Radiations) and the Master of Medical Physics gives you the specialised skills to work with sensitive laboratory equipment.
+At RMIT you’ll get hands-on with these in the medical radiation labs.

-These expansive labs contain many facilities, from the Medical Imaging to the Nuclear Medicine facilities.
-RMIT’s Nuclear Medicine learning spaces house equipment for specialised practices such as the delicate process of combining a radioactive isotope with a pharmaceutical component to produce a radiolabelled-pharmaceuticals.
+These expansive labs contain many facilities, from Medical Imaging to Nuclear Medicine.
+RMIT’s Nuclear Medicine facilities are home to equipment for specialised practices such as the delicate process of combining a radioactive isotope with a pharmaceutical component to produce a radiolabelled-pharmaceuticals.
 In these labs, students engage in practical learning that demonstrates how some of the most delicate medical manufacturing occurs, from syringe shields to lead vial pots.

 The medical radiation facilities also contain simulation spaces that use VR technology.
-Called the Virtual Environment Radiotherapy Trainer system, these simulations include planning, image-guided radiation therapy and radiation therapy delivery.
-This is just one of many simulated teaching experiences in the medical radiation labs that will prepare you for a specialised healthcare job.
+Known as the Virtual Environment Radiotherapy Trainer system, these simulations teach students about image-guided radiation therapy and radiation therapy delivery.
+This is just one of many simulated teaching experiences in the medical radiation labs that will prepare you for a specialised career in health.

 Story: Jacob Johnston